The next production finance round opens April 16, 2018, access the online application form here.

 The Production Finance program provides funding for projects produced or post-produced in NSW.
-Funding allocations are guided by ratios linking the Screen NSW contribution to the amount spent in the State.
+Funding allocations are guided by ratios linking the Create NSW contribution to the amount spent in the State.

 The expected ratios for each genre are shown below:

 Please see the table below for details of upcoming production finance rounds.

 We have added an extra production finance round to our calendar for 2017/2018.

 |62 (all genres)||Mon 8 Jan 2018||Sun 4 Feb 2018||Thu 22 Mar 2018|